 - To take advantage of this benefit, you need to book by phone, and inform the World of Hyatt representative that you’re looking to make a Guest of Honor booking

-- All elite benefits apply on these stays, including suite upgrades subject to availability, complimentary breakfast, 4PM late check-out, waived resort fees, free parking, and more
+- All Globalist benefits apply on these stays, including suite upgrades subject to availability, complimentary breakfast, 4PM late check-out, waived resort fees, free parking, and more

 - Nowadays Hyatt awards elite credits for award stays, though Guest of Honor elite credits would go to the account of the person actually staying, rather than the World of Hyatt Globalist member who is making the booking